hamstu/threads-archive-viewer/README.md

 *Please note this app was built fairly quickly and is quite scrappy / rough around the edges.
 USE AT YOUR OWN RISK!*

 This app is based on the Remix framework for React, and is designed to be deployed to Cloudflare.
 (I used their starter cloudflare template.)
-You could definitely deploy it elsewhere, but you'll have to adjust alot, like how env vars are handled in the app,  fix all the cloudflare specific remix imports, and so on.
+You could definitely deploy it elsewhere, but you'll have to adjust a lot, like how env vars are handled in the app,  fix all the cloudflare specific remix imports, and so on.

 This app is also built around using MongoDB Atlas, including their Atlas Search feature to provide nice text search capabilities.
 But you could swap this for a similar document based storage engine.
 There are no write operations, only read.